Radzim/radzim.github.io/teaching/economics-law-and-ethics.md

 ## Blurb

 You're probably seeing this because I'll be supervising you for Economics, Law and Ethics this year.
+Welcome!

 This course can be relatively easy for some, with a good marks-to-time ratio, but beware trying to get marks without revising, as there are many concepts and ideas you actually need to memorise, and you can get some really low scores if you're overconfident.